ThatLuckyBear/ThatLuckyBear/ideas dump doc.md

 Steal whatever you like.
 Ideas can't be constrained by laws or promises or magic.

+# Book/Narrative Ideas

+## bad monkey's paw
+monkey's paw but the unforseen consequences aren't substantial and it feels really self conscious about it's weak curses until someone uses it to do a lot of really good shit and arent punished.
+Monkey paw feels fulfilled and finally accepts itself.
+Then it hits curse puberty and the final wish of the good person invokes the consequences of all the previously unpunished wishes.

 # Video Game Ideas

 ## Crow With a Coin